 By far the best feature in Rooby Doo for our trip anyway, was the heating system.
 We had horrendous weather and came back from every day trip out soaking wet, mud splattered and ruddy cheeked.
 Dark nights in Rooby Doo were warm and cosy however thanks to the diesel heater.
 We took our normal bedding, deciding against sleeping bags and we were lovely and warm at night.

 Would we do it again?
 Absolutely, in a heartbeat.
 If we had such an amazing time with the worst weather imaginable, then a Summer trip in Rooby Doo would be out of this world.
-We loved everything about our Half Term holiday, even the trips to the toilet block in the middle of the night gave us some great views of Mars, although you can add a porta loo to your booking if trekking across a field in a fetching wellies and pj’s combo isn’t your thing.
+We loved everything about our Half Term holiday, even the trips to the toilet block in the middle of the night gave us some great views of the stars and Mars in particular, although you can add a porta loo to your booking if trekking across a field in a fetching wellies and pj’s combo isn’t your thing.

 It was an exciting adventure, and a perfect way of seeing the beautiful Lake District.
 I’ve decided that lying in a campervan bed, all snuggled up with my babies and listening to the wind and rain on the roof has become one of my favourite things to do, and something we WILL do again.